Bengkalis, Bengkalis

-Bengkalis (Kota Bengkalis) is a large town and the seat (capital) of Bengkalis Regency. in the Riau province of Indonesia It is located on the south coast of Bengkalis Island.
-The town had a population of 83,085 in 2021.
+Bengkalis is an administrative district (kecamatan) and a town which serves as the seat (capital) of Bengkalis Regency in the Riau province of Indonesia.
+It occupies the southern half of Bengkalis Island (including the far west).
+The rest of the island is occupied by Bantan District.
+The district had a population of over 94,000 in 2025.

 Bengkalis has a hot and humid equatorial/tropical climate.
-The city is humid throughout the year with daily temperature ranging from 26 to 32 degrees Celsius.
+The town is humid throughout the year, with daily temperatures ranging from 26 to 32°C.

-Politics

-In recent election in 2020, Kasmarni and Bagus Santoso elected as regent and deputy regent respectively to take office from 26 February 2021.

-Climate

-Bengkalis has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
+Administrative division

+Bengkalis District is divided into 3 towns (kelurahan, namely Bengkalis Kota, Damon and Rimba Sekampung) and 28 villages (desa).
+The list runs from east to west, with populations as at mid 2024.